ec363/coding_resources/README.md

 ### Markdown

-Text writing/editing designed to be flexible and adopted by many platforms (eg GitHub), convertible, and easily readable.
+Markdown is a way of writing formatted files in plain text, essentially.
+Like HTML but easier.
+You've probably come across very similar 'lightweight' text editing methods before, like in other apps that let you **bold** text written between *s or put text in _italics_ when wrapped with _s.
+Markdown was designed to be unobtrusive (readable) and convertible into other file types.
 More flexible than Word, simpler to learn than HTML or LaTeX.
-Useful for annotating code, as code can be inserted within markdown documents (eg "R markdown"/Rmd type of markdown documents).
-GitHub renders .md files but not .Rmd files.
+It is useful for annotating code, as code can be inserted within markdown documents (eg "R markdown"/Rmd type of markdown documents).
+It has been adopted by many platforms including GitHub (note GitHub renders .md files but not .Rmd files).
+This file is written in Markdown: on the GitHub page, click on 'README.md', then 'Raw' to see it in plain text, as it was written.

 * Markdown reference https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
 * GitHub flavor markdown https://help.github.com/en/articles/basic-writing-and-formatting-syntax